Welcome to 4th Grade at KCA!

 Seven 4th graders are chosen annually to compete in the SMECO Math Challenge.
 This county-wide competition brings together a variety of public and private schools from across the county.

-Fourth grade students enjoy several field trips throughout the year -- including the one pictured here -- a trip to clean and beautify St. Mary's City.
+Fourth grade students enjoy several field trips throughout the year -- including a trip to clean and beautify St. Mary's City.

 4th Grade Academics

 Students learn that the Bible is true, inspired and endures.
 Various biblical topics during the 4th grade year include God incarnate, grace, the body of Christ, prayer, angels, and eternity.
 Students memorize a Bible verse every week and will be asked to write the verse as part of their weekly test.
 Homework in Bible consists of reviewing the lesson and verse to prepare for the test.
 Text: Purposeful Design (ACSI)